AverageMarcus/blog/src/posts/2021-08-10-job-hunting-hiring-during-a-pandemic.md

 Is the role you’re advertising a permanent remote position?
 If it is, is it fully remote or are some days in the office expected / required?

 Be clear about _where_ you can hire remotely.
 Are there any legal or financial reasons why you can or can’t employ someone in a given country?
-Is so, state those up front and save everyone some time.
+If so, state those up front and save everyone some time.

 I’d say it’s also good to mention any “core hours” or the time zones the majority of the team work in.
 Not everyone will be comfortable either with the asynchronous communication or having to shift their working day earlier or later.
 On a similar note, make sure to mention if contact with external people is part of the role and if there are any time constraints around that.